iVis-at-Bilkent/cytoscape.js-fcose/README.md

 ## Description

-fCoSE (fast Compound Spring Embedder) is a faster version of earlier [Compound Spring Embedder](https://github.com/cytoscape/cytoscape.js-cose-bilkent) layout algorithm, implemented as a Cytoscape.js extension by the [i-Vis Lab](http://cs.bilkent.edu.tr/~ivis/) in Bilkent University ([demo](https://raw.githack.com/iVis-at-Bilkent/cytoscape.js-fcose/master/demo.html), [compound demo](https://raw.githack.com/iVis-at-Bilkent/cytoscape.js-fcose/master/demo-compound.html))
+fCoSE (fast Compound Spring Embedder) is a faster version of our earlier compound spring embedder algorithm named [CoSE](https://github.com/cytoscape/cytoscape.js-cose-bilkent), implemented as a Cytoscape.js extension by the [i-Vis Lab](http://cs.bilkent.edu.tr/~ivis/) in Bilkent University ([demo](https://raw.githack.com/iVis-at-Bilkent/cytoscape.js-fcose/master/demo.html), [compound demo](https://raw.githack.com/iVis-at-Bilkent/cytoscape.js-fcose/master/demo-compound.html))

 fCoSE layout algorithm combines the speed of spectral layout with the aesthetics of force-directed layout. fCoSE runs up to 10 times as fast as [CoSE](https://github.com/cytoscape/cytoscape.js-cose-bilkent) while achieving similar aesthetics.
+In addition, fCoSE supports varying (non-uniform) node dimensions similar to its predecessor CoSE.

 Please cite the following when you use this layout until an fCoSE publication is available: